 Safe Work Australia has published a Literature Review on the effectiveness of regulatory intervention.
 Overall relatively little work has been undertaken in either Australia or overseas to determine the effectiveness of interventions used by work health and safety regulators.
 Safe Work Australia hopes that our literature review can add to the world wide body of knowledge on this subject.

 The Heads of Workplace Safety Authorities (HWSA) undertake national compliance campaigns targeted at specific hazards within industries identified as national priority areas.
-Safe Work Australia has assisted in evaluating some of the HWSA campaigns.
-Reports on the following evaluated projects are available to HWSA members through the HWSA campaigns website:
+Safe Work Australia has assisted in evaluating some of the HWSA campaigns including:

 - Construction - Scaffolding